Contrast-Security-OSS/docs/content/user/libraries/LibraryAnalysis.md

 tags: "ui application user library analysis"
 -->

 The security of the libraries used by your application has a direct impact on how secure your application can be.
-Contrast analyzes these library files in your application to assess their potential security risks.
+Contrast analyzes library files - Java *JARs*, .NET *DLL*s, Node packages and Ruby *GEMs* - in your application to assess their potential security risks.

-## Library Files
+## Library File

 Contrast creates a hash of the library file, which is used to compare the file's content (not its name) to a database of known library files.
 If your library is a custom file, this hash isn't in the database, and the library is reported as "unknown" to the Contrast application.
 If your library was created since Contrast last updated its library definitions, it may also be unrecognized when the agent reports it.